tanvir-git/odoo-documentation/content/applications/websites/website/reporting/google_analytics_dashboard.rst

-- Go through the Consent Screen step by entering a product name (e.g. Google Analytics in Odoo).
+- Go through the Consent Screen step by entering a product name (e.g. Google Analytics in CoquiAPPs).
 Feel free to check the customizations options but this is not mandatory.
-The Consent Screen will only show up when you enter the Client ID in Odoo for the first time.
+The Consent Screen will only show up when you enter the Client ID in CoquiAPPs for the first time.

 - Finally you are provided with your Client ID.
-Copy and paste it in Odoo.
+Copy and paste it in CoquiAPPs.

 .. image:: google_analytics_dashboard/google_analytics_client_id.png
     :align: center

-- Open your Website Dashboard in Odoo and link your Analytics account to past your Client ID.
+- Open your Website Dashboard in CoquiAPPs and link your Analytics account to past your Client ID.

 .. image:: google_analytics_dashboard/google_analytics_start.png
     :align: center

-- As a last step, authorize Odoo to access Google API.
+- As a last step, authorize CoquiAPPs to access Google API.

 .. image:: google_analytics_dashboard/google_analytics_login.png
     :align: center